 Most victims experience common symptoms, such as chest pain, discomfort, heart palpitations, cold sweats, squeezing fullness or pain and shortness of breath.
-Others could also experience fatigue, light-headedness, uneasiness, discomfort, back, jaw or abdominal pain and plummeting stamina.
+Others could also experience fatigue, light-headedness, uneasiness, discomfort in the center, back, jaw or abdominal pain and plummeting stamina.

-The factors that determine the risk level of cardiac arrest are high blood pressure, high cholesterol, age heredity, stress, poor diet & sedentary lifestyle.
+The factors determining the risk for heart arrest are high blood pressure, high cholesterol, age heredity, stress, poor diet, and sedentary lifestyle.

 Heart Attack Differs in Men and Women